Deputy Secretary Foreword

 In this edition you will also find out about our improved website and single phone number that makes it easier for our clients and stakeholders to find information and contact us.
-More information about how we are improving our services is available on the

 Another important role the department plays is to help our agricultural industries access overseas markets and compete internationally.
 This edition features the first Australian mangoes imported into the US—a huge achievement for Australian mango growers.
 The department will continue to work with the mango industry to ensure they are export ready for next season.